clau555/goodoo/README.md

 # Goodoo

-Started as a second year project, Goodoo is now a WIP side project.
+Started as a second year video game project, Goodoo is now a WIP side project.

 ## Requirement